jrrygnzlz/Project-1/README.md

-# Hi, welcome to my Project Repository for Dr. Marguerite Butler's ZOOL710 class at UH Mano
+Welcome to my Project Repository for Dr. Marguerite Butler's ZOOL710 class at UH Manoa

 In this Repository consists of 3 projects, for now lets focus on Project 1.